Computer Science Teacher: Job Description, Duties and Requirements

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) predicts that jobs will increase by 6% for high school teachers and 19% for postsecondary teachers between 2012 and 2022.
-The BLS also reported that the median annual salary for high school teachers was $55,050 as of May 2012, and the median for postsecondary teachers was $68,970 at that same time.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) predicts that the number of jobs will increase by 6% for high school teachers and 19% for all postsecondary teachers between 2012 and 2022.
+The BLS also reported that the median annual salary for high school teachers was $55,360 as of May 2013, and the median for postsecondary computer science teachers was $73,100 at that same time.

 Related to Computer Science Teacher: Job Description, Duties and Requirements